Vanals/Gif-Hunter/README.md

 ### Approach

 First of all I have carefully read the game rules and the tasks to be developed.
-I have then set up the working environment ejecting and setting CRA to use decorators with Mobx and installed few other packages like prop-types, react-router.
+I have then set up the working environment ejecting and setting CRA to use decorators with Mobx and installed few other packages like prop-types and react-router.

 I have decided to use Mobx as it is the state management library I have been using for the past year and I feel comfortable with.
-Besides I think I won't have any problems on learning new sate namagement libraries such as Redux.
+Besides I think I won't have any problems on learning new sate management libraries such as Redux.
 'prop-types' is a super useful package I daily use and 'react-router' helped me to extend the application to more pages.

-Successively I have started with the first tasks, creating a basic PokemonCard component which in short time became part of the PokemonCardsList and PlayerHand components.
+Successively I have started with the first tasks creating a basic PokemonCard component which in short time became part of the PokemonCardsList and PlayerHand components.
 I have styled the JSX using CSS modules and Flexbox.

-PURE COMPONENTS..
-DO I NEED THEM?
-IF OBSERVER I SHOULD'T..
-DOUBLE CHECK!!!

-CAN SOME MAIN COMPONENT, BE JUST A FUNCTIONAL COMPONENT?

-The more complicated part, I think, architecting the Pokemon Top Trump game.
-I had to carefully think about the folder and file structure; and how the components and stores would have more or less comunicated.
-To help me on that I did draw some  schema in a paper.
+The more complicated part was architecting the Pokemon Top Trump game.
+I had to carefully think about the folder and file structure and how the components and stores would have more or less comunicated.
+To help me on that I did draw a schema in a paper.

-I could have spent more time testing and making the app more styled but I prefered focuse on the react/javascript I anyway stiled nicely the cards, the back of the cards and used flexbox nicely dispose the html elements.
+I could have spent more time testing and making the app more styled but I prefered focus on the react/javascript functionality.
+I've anyway nicely styled the cards, the back of the cards and used flexbox to nicely dispose the html elements.
 I have also created one basic Jest test for one function of the pokemonTopTrumpsStore.